 This morning I realized we had reached the beginning of the end.
-While I knew this moment was coming, it came sooner than expected, and I was not yet prepared for it.
-It happened suddenly, at 6:30 a.m. on Tuesday, Feb.
+While I knew this moment was coming, it came sooner than expected, and I was unprepared for it.
+It happened suddenly at 6:30 a.m. on Tuesday, Feb.
 22, as I walked downstairs to make breakfast for my high school senior son.
 And like a ton of bricks falling on my head — it was fast and furious.

-Now, I know you think I didn’t wake him for hockey because he has school first — but I did nostalgically.
-When he started playing hockey at age six, he loved to skate and play.
+I know you think I didn’t wake him for hockey because he has school first — but I did nostalgically.
+He loved to skate and play when he started playing hockey at age six.
 But he also loved to sleep.

 In the early years waking my son early to skate was challenging